DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - TLS - In TLS, both the server and the client communicate using an ephemeral symmetric session key.
 They exchange this key using asymmetric cryptography, but all encrypted content is ­protected using symmetric cryptography.

 - **Key Excahnge Algorithms**:
     - Diffie-Hellman (DH): Based on the mathematical difficulty of the discrete logarithm problem.
 Susceptible to man-in-the-middle attacks if not properly authenticated.
 Variants include Ephemeral Diffie-Hellman (DHE) for forward secrecy.
+The Diffie-Hellman algorithm allows for the secure exchange of symmetric encryption keys over a public network
     - RSA (Rivest-Shamir-Adleman): Public key algorithm that can be used for both encryption and digital signatures, including key exchange.
 Based on the computational difficulty of factoring large prime numbers.
 Can be used to securely exchange symmetric keys by encrypting them with the recipient’s public key.
     - Elliptic Curve Diffie-Hellman (ECDH): An adaptation of Diffie-Hellman using elliptic curve cryptography to provide equivalent security with smaller key sizes.
 More efficient and faster compared to traditional Diffie-Hellman.
 Commonly used in modern secure communications (e.g., TLS).
     - Elliptic Curve Integrated Encryption Scheme (ECIES): Combines elliptic curve cryptography for key exchange with symmetric encryption and message authentication.
 Provides confidentiality, integrity, and authenticity.
 Utilizes ECDH for key exchange and AES for encryption.